 Disney’s Got Nothing on God!

 Growing up I hated going “to church.”
 It was so boring!
 There were flannel boards in the good classes and binders with pages and pages of facts to memorize in the most boring of all.
 If we were lucky, the teacher pulled out a book to read but even that left us kids yawning and looking around the room.
 I longed to visit my friends congregations where they played games to learn about God’s word and build friendships.
 As I grew up and had kids of my own I took on the role of Children’s Ministry Coordinator at my local congregation.
 I watched a few kids each week stumble into class, rarely the same two or three each week.
 Did you catch that?
 Two or three kids in a class!
-Teachers with great big hearts diligently strove to get kids excited about God.
-It was discouraging.
+I watched some teachers with great big hearts try to get kids excited, but just did not know how.
+Others were worn out.
+Now, there were also some that had a plan that worked, but it could be better.
 I decided then to make a difference.
 I was determined to find a way to make learning about God exciting to children so they would look forward to returning time and again.
-I wanted their parents happy too.

 Ever notice when a big new movie comes out that kids flock to they beg to go to the theater?
 Not only that, they beg to bring their friends.
 Then, when it finally comes out On Demand, they cannot wait to watch it again.
 They watch it so many times they can recite every line in perfect character.
 Now imagine taking a story like Queen Athaliah killing her own grandchildren for power and telling it like Disney would?
 Or perhaps the incredibly fat king who was stabbed in the gut, he was so fat they did not see the knife.
 And then there’s Rahab who hid the Israelite spies sending the kings men the wrong direction in order to protect God’s people.
 Paul was shipwrecked.
 Jonah was swallowed by a huge fish.
 The list goes on and on.
 These stories are incredibly exciting and eventful with powerful messages.
 We simply need to find a way to open the eyes and minds of our children to see this exciting story unfold.